Actions Overview

 Parameters:

-- Minimum Premium - The minimum premium is calculated as the expected credit for the position divided by the multiplier.
+- Minimum Premium — The minimum premium per contract the position must collect to be opened, in dollars.
 The setting is ignored for positions opened for debit.

 - Template: Iron Condor (4 legs)